Terms of Service and Rules

 Any members who disagree with a moderation decision are requested to email email@example.com or use the contact us form located here: http://thefarmingforum.co.uk/index.php?misc/contact.

 In posting in this forum, you understand that your posts become a permanent part of the forum.
 We do not remove content on request, nor do we grant members the rights to edit, amend or delete their own posts beyond a courtesy edit period for the purposes of spell correction.
 Members are therefore advised to ensure they are happy before posting and to stress that at all times members will be accountable for content they post in this forum.
-We do not remove or delete accounts on request under any circumstances.
-In the event you no longer wish to use the forum please simply log out.

 The Legal Bit